MosheBakshi/Kalman_Filter/README.md

 # Kalman_Filter
-Kalman Filter for calculating probability of prediction and movement implemented via matrix (2D)
+Kalman Filter for calculating probability of prediction and movement implemented via matrix (2D), part of AI Navigation.